Reagan Blanks Titans, First Miners Shutout Since 2023

 - Reagan Blanks Titans, First Miners Shutout Since 2023 - Sussex County Miners

+- Miners Complete Road Series Sweep with 11-3 Rout of Titans - Sussex County Miners

-- Mud Monsters Walk It off by Holding the Line in First Ever Sudden Death - Mississippi Mud Monsters
+- Mud Monsters Split Sunday Twin Bill, Win Series over Florence - Mississippi Mud Monsters

-- Jackals Snap Six-Game Skid with Series Opening Win Over Rox - New Jersey Jackals

-- Bird Dawgs Bit Early, Bark Late in Doubleheader Losses to Quebec - Down East Bird Dawgs

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.